 False negative pregnancy test results can really mess with a woman’s emotions.
 Although it’s not common, these results simply tell a woman she is not pregnant, when in fact she is.
 Learn why this happens and what to do about it if it does.

 Although rare, false positive pregnancy test results do happen to some unfortunate and lucky women.
 Learn why pregnancy tests sometimes yield false positives, false hope, and false panic.

-Some clinics, hospitals and online websites offer free pregnancy tests, as well as free probability tests to determine whether or not you’ve conceived.
-Learn about the differences in these tests, clinics and services.
+Some clinics, hospitals, and websites offer free pregnancy tests, as well as free probability tests to determine whether or not you’ve conceived.
+Learn about the differences in these tests, clinics, and services.